s-akhtar-dev/s-akhtar-dev/README.md

 ## 🌟 **About Me**
 Hi there!
-I'm Sarah Akhtar, a passionate Computer Science major at the University of the Pacific in Stockton, CA. As a dedicated student and software developer, I thrive on solving problems and bringing ideas to life through code.
+As a dedicated student and software developer, I thrive on solving problems and bringing ideas to life through code.
 With a strong foundation in programming languages like C++, Java, and Python,  Outside of coding, I enjoy designing, reading, and exploring new technologies!

 ```
 x──────────────x                                   x──────────────x
 | * Welcome! * |                                   | * ~~~~~~~~ * |